hansdd/OHVsim/readme.txt

 ch_start_stop.txt is an example file listing chromosome start and end SNPs

-genotyped.txt is a set of genotypes coded 0, 1, and 2
+genotyped.txt is an example genotype file with genotypes coded 0, 1, and 2

-param.txt is the parameter file needed to run the program
+param.txt is an example  parameter file needed to run the program